 Clothes swapping is another sustainable way to find a new outfit without spending a cent, and it’s also a great opportunity to meet other fashionistas like yourself!
 Swap events can be big formal affairs or just a casual get together with you and friend.
 For example, The Clothing Exchange hosts events in venues around Australia with guidelines to ensure everything is fair and fun.
 Keep an eye on your council’s community events page for swaps happening in your neighbourhood or better yet, organise one yourself.

-There’s so much one can borrow from the uniform concept.
-Instead of buying into fast-fashion, one could invest in quality, ethically made basics to build a capsule wardrobe a la Jennifer L. Scott.
+There’s so much you can borrow from the uniform concept!
+Like investing in ethically made basics to build a capsule wardrobe a la Jennifer L. Scott.

 While many well-made ethical fashion brands can be pricey, most companies host amazing deals at some point during the year.
 Stalk the sale sections in stores and online.
 Sign up for emails to receive coupon codes, and befriend shop owners to find out when blow-out sales are approaching.

 You can also shop off-season for the best prices.
 Stock up on your winter jumpers in spring so that you’re prepared to rug-up when June rolls around again.
 Make sure you check out the special offers tab for ethical brands available in the Good On You app.

 We’ve already done the research for you with this app!
 See how your favourite brands rate for their impact on people, planet, and animals.
 If you don’t like what you see, you can send a message to the brand asking them to do better.
 You can browse via clothing category, such as “jeans”.

 Then filter by price to make sure the results will fit your current budget.
 Save the brands you love and refer back to them when you need to update your wardrobe.
 And keep an eye out for exciting offers from our favourite ethical brands.
 All in one handy little app!